Trip Date: July 3-8, 2013

 .

-Day 1: Fields Point to High Bridge to Swamp Creek Camp
+Day 1: Fields Point to Stehekin to High Bridge to Swamp Creek

 We all met at Fields Point Landing and rode the Lady Express up to Stehekin.
 After missing the shuttle bus due to some humorous confusion, we eventually made it to High Bridge, our jumpoff point for the trip.
 The hot afternoon was spent hiking 8½ miles up the Agnes Creek Trail (PCT) to Swamp Creek Camp (5.2 hours from High Bridge).